 FLM has quite a few heads in its lineup, ranging in ball diameter from a small simple 18mm heads to a sophisticated giant 58mm behemoth that can hold up to 60kg (or 132 pounds).

-The CB38 as the name suggest is somewhere in between with a 38mm ball diameter and a max load of 25kg (or 55 pounds) which is considered fairly high for the ball size.
+The CB38 as the name suggests is somewhere in between with a 38mm ball diameter and a max load of 25kg (or 55 pounds) which is considered fairly high for the ball size.
 The specific version that we are testing is called CB-38 FTII and it has all the special functions that FLM developed, which we shall demonstrate shall discuss in this article (and show in the video above).

 Mid size ballhead with advanced features

-Let’s start with the build quality of the head, and as you would expect from a high end manufacturer which does all of the actual manufacturing in a small town in south-western Germany, it is very impressive.
+Let’s start with the build quality of the head, and as you would expect from a high-end manufacturer which does all of the actual manufacturing in a small town in south-western Germany, it is very impressive.
 Everything feels very solid and smooth (if you set it correctly of course).
 The unit is not super heavy but isn’t light for its size at a bit above 0.5kg (or around 20 ounces) with the plate (on the video the plate was not on the head).

 In terms of general design we simply love the grooved knobs, they are both beautiful and very comfortable to hold and turn – much better than the normal rubber design of most ballheads.
-We also believe that they are better for using with gloves in the winter although we are currently using the head in the middle of a scorching summer so it is hard to tell.
+We also believe that they are better for use with gloves in the winter although we are currently using the head in the middle of a scorching summer so it is hard to tell.
 It is possible that since these are metal knobs they will be a bit cold to handle without gloves if it is very cold – but again we didn’t have a chance to test them in these conditions.

 The unit does have a lot of knobs, actually more than any ballhead that we have ever tested.
 Let’s go over them one by one.
 At the bottom of the unit we have the pan knob which is very smooth but this is quite common these days on most ballheads, even at much lower price ranges.
-You also get very clear angle markings although from some reason FLM placed the arrow between two knobs and not in the center making it a bit hard to see.
+You also get very clear angle markings although for some reason FLM placed the arrow between two knobs and not in the center making it a bit hard to see.

-The second knob from the bottom is a very special one – it is marked on our version of the head as “15 degree stops” and this is exactly what it does – turning it all the way clockwise will change the pan smooth motion into a click by click movement in 15 degree angle increments.
+The second knob from the bottom is a very special one – it is marked on our version of the head as “15 degree stops” and this is exactly what it does – turning it all the way clockwise will change the pan smooth motion into a click by click movement in 15-degree angle increments.
 This can be useful for stitching panoramas (although to be honest Photoshop and other stitching software are also doing a very good job at this these days).

 A useful 15 degree stops knob for panoramas

-The upper of the three smaller knobs controls the tilt of the ballhead and according to FLM this is the most innovative design feature of the CB-38FT II.
+The upper of the three smaller knobs control the tilt of the ballhead and according to FLM this is the most innovative design feature of the CB-38FT II.
 What the tilt knob does is to lock the ballhead on all sides apart from a single (vertical) axis.
 We shall talk about it more in a second.

 Next we have the very sophisticated patented locking and friction mechanism.
 The main locking knob includes a secondary black friction wheel and together they allow the user to set and recall any desired friction level.
 Will gave you a demo of how this mechanism works (in the video) and talk about how it works in detail in a second.